camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-tasklist/08-customizing.html.md

 Tasklist uses a locale file corresponding to the language settings of the browser.
 You can set the `availableLocales` property in the configuration file to provide a list of available locales.
+The path to this configuration file is mentioned [above](ref:#tasklist-customizing).
 Every locale which is contained in this list must have a locale file in the `locales` directory with the corresponding language code.

 If the browser uses a language which is not available, Tasklist uses the locale which is